Cosmopolitan (magazine): Approach

 The magazine, in particular its cover stories, has become increasingly sexually explicit in tone.
 In 2000, the grocery chain Kroger, at the time the second largest in the US after Walmart, began covering up Cosmopolitan at checkout stands because of complaints about sexually inappropriate headlines.
 The UK edition of Cosmopolitan, which began in 1972, was the first Cosmopolitan magazine to branch out to another country.
+Deirdre McSharry edited it from 1973 to 1985 targeting career women in their twenties.
 It was well known for sexual explicitness, with strong sexual language, male nudity, and coverage of such subjects as rape.
 In 1999, CosmoGIRL!, a spinoff magazine targeting a teenage female audience, was created for international readership.
 It shut down in December 2008.

 During 2015, Cosmopolitan found popularity in a then-newfound medium, the "discover" section on Snapchat.
 At the time, Cosmopolitan's "discover" had over 3 million readers a day.

 In October 2018, Bauer Media Group announced that after 45 years, publication of the Australian edition of Cosmopolitan would stop due to the commercial viability of the magazine no longer being sustainable.
 In March 2022 the Russian edition, Cosmopolitan Russia, changed its title to Voice after Hearst revoked its affiliation following the invasion of Ukraine.

 On the cover of its October 2018 issue, Cosmopolitan featured plus-sized model Tess Holliday.
 Some people, such as TV presenter Piers Morgan, criticized this choice, arguing that it amounted to promoting obesity.
 Editor of Cosmopolitan Farrah Storr called the cover choice a bold stance in favor of body positivity.
 In December 2020, actress Emma Roberts became the first pregnant celebrity to appear on the cover of the magazine.

+Notable employees during this period include Shiona Turini.